markisus/vapid-soa/README.md

 Installation
 -----------
-Copy the include folder into your project and #include "soa.h"
+Manual: Copy the vapid folder into your project and #include "vapid/soa.h"